Issues

 I advocate for a general rule that requires two lanes of car traffic on all arterial roads, at all times of day (three lanes in some cases).
 Parking on arterial roads would go too; that's a luxury only a smaller city can accommodate.
 If there is any room left over, then we can install bike lanes or parking.

 In exchange, I would be willing to spend the money to build cycling specific infrastructure where appropriate.
-I also think it is fair to make exceptions for bike lanes in a handful of places where the bike demand warrants it, such as Dundas east of Broadview or Wellesley.
+I also think it is fair to make exceptions for bike lanes in a handful of places where the bike demand warrants it, such as Dundas Street east of Broadview Avenue or on Wellesley Street.

 Homelessness

 Toronto's homeless population has doubled from about 5,000 in 1998 to 10,000 today, despite all the talk over the past 25 years about the homeless 'crisis'.
 Politicians aren't solving it because they aren't focused on it and it is virtually out of control.
-As much as politicians cry about the homeless, they tend to focus mainly on building housing for low-income residents.
-I understand why; it is much easier to deal with low-income residents because they don't have the mental health, addiction and other issues that 80% of the homeless have.
+As much as politicians cry about the homeless, they tend to focus mainly on developing mixed-use housing projects with only a portion for low-income residents.
+I understand why; it is a much easier process than dealing with the mental health, addiction and other issues that 80% of the homeless have.
 Allowing tent encampments is just a sign that the City has completely given-up on trying to solve this problem.

 I don't think there is a one-size-fits-all solution to house the homeless.
 Some are just in temporary difficulty, others have serious mental health and/or addiction conditions, in addition there is a recent influx of refugees that has seriously strained the shelter capacity.

 We need to utilize low-cost accommodation for these people.
-We just don't have five billion dollars to build $500K apartments for all of them, plus all those who will follow.
+We just don't have five billion dollars to build $500K apartments for all of them, plus their annual operating costs, plus all those new applicants who will follow year after year.

 • I am a strong supporter of rooming houses, particularly on arterial roads, but this will only work if we can stop the growth that has already removed a significant amount of the rooming house capacity.

-• I propose using a variety of vacant lands throughout the City to set-up serviced trailer parks to replace all the tent encampments in the City.
-A trailer is much better than the tents they're living in now and only costs a fraction ($25,000-$50,000) of the cost of building a new apartment.
+• I propose using a variety of vacant lands throughout the City to set-up serviced camper-trailer parks to replace all the tent encampments in the City.
+A trailer is much better than the tents they're living in now and only costs a fraction ($25,000-$50,000) of the cost of building a new apartment ($500,000).
+Bouchette Street and Saulter Street South already have a couple of dozen of them that the City seems to tolerate.
 A pilot project could be implemented within a year.
-They can also be winterized.
-The Portlands would be a great place to pilot this concept.
+They can even be winterized.
+The Portlands would be a great place to pilot this concept (sorry developers).

 • I think the time has come to require mandatory intervention to deal with addiction and mental health clients.
 I do not see how leaving a person with these conditions out on the street without such an intervention can be considered "helping" them.